Internal Family Systems (IFS) Coaching

 You know what you want.
 So why does something keep getting in the way?

-Maybe you have a goal you've been circling for months — a career change, a creative project, a relationship you want to show up differently in.
+Maybe you have a goal you've been circling for months - a career change, a creative project, a relationship you want to show up differently in.
 You have all the intelligence and drive you know you need.
+You know all the reasons a change would be good, and you feel ready to make it.
 But every time you get close, something pulls you back.
 A voice that says it's not the right time, a fear you can't quite name, a habit of second-guessing yourself right when it matters most.

 What is IFS Coaching?

-IFS Coaching applies the Internal Family Systems (IFS) model to the challenges of everyday life and personal growth.
-Where IFS Therapy focuses on healing deeper wounds from the past, IFS Coaching is forward-focused — we start with where you are now, and work toward where you want to be.
+IFS Coaching applies the Internal Family Systems (IFS) model to the challenges of the here and now, with an eye to personal and professional growth.
+Where IFS Therapy focuses on healing deeper wounds from the past, IFS Coaching is forward-focused - we start where you are, and work toward where you want to be.

 What can IFS Coaching help with?